Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   </html>
 ```
-Note: This is not the entirety of the HTML codes used in this project.
+>**_Note_**: This is not the entirety of the HTML code used in this project.

-Get the full HTML Codes here:[https://github.com/Favour-dgreat/gymnaseum-tutorial/tree/tutorial2]
+Get the full HTML code here:[https://github.com/Favour-dgreat/gymnaseum-tutorial/tree/tutorial2]

 ## The Main.js File